-8. How do I write a headline that gets picked up?
+8. How do I write a press release headline that stands out?

 Make the headline true and relevant to the content of your press release.
 Keep the length down to around 70 characters, otherwise it will be shortened in search lists.

 Use words that create emotional engagement with the reader.
 'Power words' such as You, Free, New, Because, and Instantly tend to attract readers because they trigger an emotional engagement.